 And because of Positive Grid’s library of 10,000+ guitar tones, you don’t even have to worry about using pedals or adding effects post.
 You can augment any of the 10,000 amps, detailing them to your exact requirements in order to create a bespoke, totally unique sound.
 Hell, you could even use the Spark amp in live situations.

 Case in point: Meshuggah uses the Fractal Axe-FX system in live situations.
 It plugs directly into the PA system, so there is no need for cabinets.
-And if you haven’t seen Meshuggah live, trust me, they sound being hit by 10 tons of concrete in a galeforce wind.
+And if you haven’t seen Meshuggah live, trust me, they sound like being hit by 10 tons of concrete in a galeforce wind.

 Positive Grid Spark Amp Release Date & Price